ernst-schwaiger/Peer/README.md

 * Error Injection
 * RFC 1071 CRC Implementation
 * Check if we lose incoming Udp Packets due to async Rx processing
-* Make the ISocket functions that receive from/send to Udp [nodiscard], reset errno after an error was discovered.
-* Test transmission of non ascii strings via named pipes
-* Test termination of peer after message transmission.

 ## Open for Clarification